-Ozzy Osbourne's daughter Aimee escapes Hollywood studio fire - ExBulletin
+Ozzy Osbourne's Daughter Aimee Escapes Hollywood Studio Fire - ExBulletin

 Entertainment

-LOS ANGELES Ozzy and Sharon Osbourne’s daughter Aimee were among those who escaped a Hollywood recording studio fire that killed a 26-year-old music producer, Sharon Osbourne and others say who work in space.
+ANGELS Ozzy Osbourne’s daughter Aimee and her producer escaped a Hollywood recording studio fire that killed another, her mother has said.

-The Aimee Osbourne producer also escaped the fire that broke out late Thursday afternoon at the two-story commercial building that houses several studios and music-making spaces.
-It took more than 50 minutes for 78 firefighters to extinguish the flames, Los Angeles Fire Department spokesman Erik Scott said in a statement.
+The fire started late Thursday afternoon in a two-story commercial building and it took more than 50 minutes for 78 firefighters to extinguish the flames, the spokesman for the fire department said.
+Los Angeles, Erik Scott, in a statement.

 Two people reported respiratory symptoms related to smoke exposure and were assessed at the scene, but both refused to be taken to hospital, Scott said.

-Aimee Osbourne, 38, and a producer she worked with were “the lucky two who made it out alive,” said Sharon Osbourne, without identifying the producer.

-“Our prayers go out to the family and friends of the person who lost their life in this senseless fire,” Osbourne said.
+It is absolutely heartbreaking that someone lost their life today in this fire and we send our prayers to that person and their family, said Osbourne, adding that our prayers go out to the family and friends of the person who lost their life in this senseless fire. .

-Aimee Osbourne is a singer who releases electronic pop music under the name ARO, her initials.
-She did not participate in the Osbourne family reality show as her younger siblings Kelly and Jack Osbourne did.
+Aimee Osbourne is a singer who releases music under the name ARO, her initials.
+She did not participate in the Osbourne family reality show.

-Davis, whose stage name is Jamal Rajad, lives and works in his space in the building with his wife and four cats.
-He thought his wife was burning incense when he began to see and smell smoke.

-He said he and others went out into the hallway and it became apparent that smoke and strong heat was coming from a unit a few doors down.
-The man in that space had locked himself in and began trying to open the door as Davis and others yelled at him to stop.

 Sources